shahnizarbaloch/MoneyBaseTask/README.md

 # MoneyBaseTask
- Task for the money base company
+ Task for the money base company which is in the Jetpack compose and detail screen is in the xml.